dragonflyoss/nydus/README.md

 make docker-static
 ```

+### Build Nydus Image

+Convert OCIv1 image to Nydus image: [Nydusify](./docs/nydusify.md), [Acceld](https://github.com/goharbor/acceleration-service) or [Nerdctl](https://github.com/containerd/nerdctl/blob/master/docs/nydus.md#build-nydus-image-using-nerdctl-image-convert).

+Build Nydus image from Dockerfile directly: [Buildkit](https://github.com/moby/buildkit/blob/master/docs/nydus.md).

+Build Nydus layer from various sources: [Nydus Image Builder](./docs/nydus-image.md).

+#### Image prefetch optimization
+To further reduce container startup time, a nydus image with a prefetch list can be built using the NRI plugin (containerd >=1.7): [Container Image Optimizer](https://github.com/containerd/nydus-snapshotter/blob/main/docs/optimize_nydus_image.md)

+## Run
-## Quick Start with Kubernetes and Containerd
+### Quick Start

 For more details on how to lazily start a container with `nydus-snapshotter` and nydus image on Kubernetes nodes or locally use `nerdctl` rather than CRI, please refer to [Nydus Setup](./docs/containerd-env-setup.md)

-## Build Nydus Image

-Build Nydus image from directory source: [Nydus Image Builder](./docs/nydus-image.md).

-Convert OCIv1 image to Nydus image: [Nydusify](./docs/nydusify.md), [Acceld](https://github.com/goharbor/acceleration-service) or [Nerdctl](https://github.com/containerd/nerdctl/blob/master/docs/nydus.md#build-nydus-image-using-nerdctl-image-convert).

-Optionally, a containerd(>=1.7) NRI plugin - [container image optimizer](https://github.com/containerd/nydus-snapshotter/blob/main/docs/optimize_nydus_image.md) - can be leveraged to build an optimized nydus image which will reduce the container startup time further.

-## Nydus Snapshotter
+### Run Nydus Snapshotter

 Nydus-snapshotter is a non-core sub-project of containerd.

 Check out its code and tutorial from [Nydus-snapshotter repository](https://github.com/containerd/nydus-snapshotter).
 It works as a `containerd` remote snapshotter to help setup container rootfs with nydus images, which handles nydus image format when necessary.
 When running without nydus images, it is identical to the containerd's builtin overlayfs snapshotter.

-## Run Nydusd Daemon
+### Run Nydusd Daemon

 Normally, users do not need to start `nydusd` by hand.
 It is started by `nydus-snapshotter` when a container rootfs is prepared.

 Run Nydusd Daemon to serve Nydus image: [Nydusd](./docs/nydusd.md).

-## Run Nydus with in-kernel EROFS filesystem
+### Run Nydus with in-kernel EROFS filesystem

 In-kernel EROFS has been fully compatible with RAFS v6 image format since Linux 5.16.
 In other words, uncompressed RAFS v6 images can be mounted over block devices since then.